 Tidesa always said that her friends looked as if they were born from the ground; they were coarse and dirty but never wore it like anything other than a part of themselves.
 Dhekk and Liriata were both so calm and patient, like a tree slowly growing.
 Today wasn’t a day that she appreciated this.

 “If you knew about this vision, you would have said so,” Tidesa said sharply as she shut the door behind her.

 “Tidesa, come in, get away from the door.
 Sit with me.
 Dhekk will be gone all day, so we have plenty of time to talk without him grumbling about like a caged animal.”
-She gestured to a chair near the window, which sat right next to a large and dustless bookshelf.
-Trails of drawn books kept the shelves neat and clean, a sign that Liriata had been idle lately.
+She gestured to a chair near the window, which sat right next to a large bookshelf.
+Trails of dust from drawn books kept the shelves cleaner than normal, a sign that Liriata had been idle lately.

 “You’re so calm today,” Tidesa noted awkwardly.
 More than usual.
 Why wasn’t Dhekk asking for help around the hut?
 It certainly wasn’t he who read all those books.
 He hated reading.

 “I’m contented, is all.
 Tell me what you saw.”
 Liriata gestured once more to the chair, and Tidesa finally obeyed.
 The chair creaked when she crouched into it, but her striking purple gaze didn’t falter from her friend.

 “I saw an alternative to my previous visions.
 The ones contrary to...that rather unpleasant turn of the world.”